adirar01/Get-It-Done/README.md

 - The exceptions are handled appropriately in both the ConsoleUI and TaskManagerGUI.

 ## Phase 4: Task 3
 - I have two audio clips in the GUI program that play upon triggering of certain events.
-The code for playing these two separate files were essentially the same minus the path of the file, so I created a new class called PlayMusic with a static method called playSound that takes a string of the audio clip's path.
+The code for playing these two separate files were essentially the same minus the path of the file, so I created a new class called PlayMusic in the ui package with a static method called playSound that takes a string of the audio clip's path.
 This helps reduce the coupling and increase cohesion in the program.
-- Part of the save task list functionality in both the console UI and GUI programs were very similar to each other, so I abstracted the similar part into a static method called saveTaskList in a new Save class.
+- Part of the save task list functionality in both the console UI and GUI programs were very similar to each other, so I abstracted the similar part into a static method called saveTaskList in a new Save class in the persistence package.
 I've also improved the implementation by allowing TaskList to implement iterable and iterate over the Tasks of a TaskList object in order save them.
 These changes improve the readability of the code while also increasing cohesion and reducing coupling.